mjcull/R4H2O/manuscript/0_introduction.md

 D> Points of discussion for face-to-face workshops.
 If you follow the online version, then add your answer to the [course community](https://community.leanpub.com/c/r4h2o).

 T> Tips and suggestions for further study.

+## Face-to-Face Sessions
+This course is occasionally also provided in face-to-face sessions.
+This one-day session includes the first case study and the chapters on ggplot visualisation and data products.

 ## Discussion Forum
 This course includes a [discussion forum](https://community.leanpub.com/c/r4h2o) where participants can ask questions and share the results of their work to get feedback.